idscc/hbsehacks_unmined/README.md

 * The site does not export your private key anywhere, since it does everything locally to the device
 * The commandline method or manually sending back an MPT is more robust

-## BUGS IN XRPL DOCS
-* have to generate mpt_issuance_id manually in python for some reason